ant-research/FLARE/README.md

 ## 💿 Checkpoints
-Download the checkpoint from [huggingface](https://huggingface.co/AntResearch/FLARE/blob/main/geometry_pose.pth) and place it in the /checkpoints/geometry_pose.pth directory.
+Download the checkpoint from [huggingface](https://huggingface.co/AntResearch/FLARE/blob/main/geometry_pose.pth) and place it in the checkpoints/geometry_pose.pth and checkpoints/NVS.pth directory.

 ## 🎯 Run a Demo (Point Cloud and Camera Pose Estimation)